SpottedOwlet/Movies-ETL/README.md

 <h2><p align=center> ETL of Movie Datasets </p> </h2>

 <h3><p> Purpose </p></h3>
 This analysis uses the movie and ratings datasets from three different sources, Wikipedia, Movielens and Kaggle.
-The main purpose of the analysis is to clean the data, transform and extract and load the clean data into a database.
+The main purpose of the analysis is to clean, transform and load data into a database.

 <h3><p> Resources: </p></h3>
 Data Source: movies_metadata.csv, ratings.csv, wikipedia-movies.json